-Located in University Hall, the office provides services for current students and faculty, as well as alumni of the college.
+Located in University Hall, the office provides services for current students and faculty, as well as alumni of the University.

 The Office of the Registrar supports the University’s mission to provide a liberal arts education that “promotes and nurtures intellectual, personal and professional development, leading to a life of purpose with distinction."

 The University Registrar's staff will serve the University's constituents in a consistent, accessible and friendly manner.
 Our specific goals include:

 providing secure and confidential evaluation and storage of academic records for use and archival purposes